 A low-level language is a programming language that provides little or no abstraction of programming concepts and is very close to writing actual machine instructions.
 Two good examples of low-level languages are assembly and machine code.

-Languages such as C and C++ are considered "lower-level" — they provide a minimal amount of abstraction at the smallest possible cost to performance and efficiency.
-These abstractions, such as classes, lambda functions and macros, allow programmers to use complex functionality without writing overly complex code that would be required with machine code.
-For this reason, C and C++ are considered lower-level languages are used in projects where abstractions are necessary to keep code highly readable and maintainable, but where maximum performance is still paramount.
-Many operating systems and high-frame rate computer games are a good example of this.
+The C and C++ programming languages are considered a "lower-level" or "middle-level" languages.
+They provide a minimal amount of abstraction at the smallest possible cost to performance and efficiency.
+These abstractions, such as classes, lambda functions, and macros, allow programmers to use complex functionality without writing overly complex code that would be required with machine code.
+For this reason, C and C++ are considered lower-level languages where abstractions is necessary to keep code highly readable and maintainable, but where maximum performance is paramount.